 Requests for alternate arrangements should be made to the instructor in all cases.
 The deadline for changing a grade of ILL is February 1 for Fall term classes and June 1 for Winter term and full-year classes.
 Requests to change grades after these deadlines must be submitted in writing through the Registrar to the Journalism Academic Appeals Committee.
 If the grade of ILL is unchanged, it remains on the record as neutral.

 5. Academic Standing

-The academic standing of students in the BJH program is normally assessed at the end of each academic year; students in the one-year BJ program are assessed at the end of each term.
+The academic standing of students in the School of Journalism program is normally assessed at the end of each academic term.

 5.1 Grade Definitions